E. E. Smith: Early chemical career and the beginning of Skylark

 After college, Smith was a junior chemist for the National Bureau of Standards in Washington, D.C., developing standards for butter and for oysters, while studying food chemistry at George Washington University.
-During World War I, he "wanted to fly a Jenny, but chemists were too scarce.
+During World War I, he "wanted to fly a Jenny biplane, but chemists were too scarce.
 (Or were Jennies too valuable?)"
 He ended up being sent to the Commission for Relief in Belgium headed by Herbert Hoover.
-His draft card, partly illegible, seems to show that Smith requested exemption from military service, based on his wife's dependence and on his contribution to the war effort as a civilian chemist.

-One evening in 1915, the Smiths were visiting a former classmate from the University of Idaho, Dr. Carl Garby (1890-1928) who had also moved to Washington, D.C.
+One evening in 1915, the Smiths were visiting a former classmate from the University of Idaho, Dr. Carl Garby (1890–1928) who had also moved to Washington, D.C.
 He lived nearby in the Seaton Place Apartments with his wife, Lee Hawkins Garby.
 A long discussion about journeys into outer space ensued, and it was suggested that Smith should write down his ideas and speculations as a story about interstellar travel.
 Although he was interested, Smith believed after some thought that some romantic elements would be required and he was uncomfortable with that.

-Mrs. Garby offered to take care of the love interest and the romantic dialogue, and Smith decided to give it a try.
+Lee Garby offered to take care of the love interest and the romantic dialogue, and Smith decided to give it a try.
 The sources of inspirations for the main characters in the novel were themselves; the "Seatons" and "Cranes" were based on the Smiths and Garbys, respectively.
 About one third of The Skylark of Space was completed by the end of 1916, when Smith and Garby gradually abandoned work on it.

-Smith earned his master's degree in chemistry from the George Washington University in 1917, studying under Dr. Charles E. Munroe., who Smith called "probably the greatest high-explosives man yet to live."
-Smith completed his PhD in chemical engineering in 1918, with a food engineering focus; his dissertation, The effect of bleaching with oxides of nitrogen upon the baking quality and commercial value of wheat flour, was published in 1919.
-(Warner and Fleischer give the title The Effect of the Oxides of Nitrogen upon the Carotin Molecule – C40H56, which is difficult to explain.
-Sam Moskowitz gives the degree date 1919, perhaps reflecting different dates for thesis submission, thesis defense, and degree certification.)
+Smith earned his master's degree in chemistry from the George Washington University in 1917, studying under Dr. Charles E. Munroe, whom Smith called "probably the greatest high-explosives man yet to live".
+Smith completed his PhD in chemical engineering in 1918, with a food engineering focus.
+His dissertation, The effect of bleaching with oxides of nitrogen upon the baking quality and commercial value of wheat flour, was published in 1919.